Contents

 Stop Trying to Be the “CEO” of Everything

 One of the fastest routes to parental burnout is the belief that you must control and perfect every aspect of your child’s life, acting as the micromanager of their existence.
 We live in an era of information overload where social media convinces us that if we aren’t feeding our kids organic, hand-cut bento box lunches and teaching them Mandarin by age three, we are failing.
 This “super-parent syndrome” is an unsustainable business model.
-You need to audit your parenting tasks and ruthlessly cut out the non-essentials that drain your energy without adding real value to your relationship with your child.

 Start by lowering the bar and embracing the concept of “good enough” parenting, which psychological research actually supports as beneficial for children.
 Differentiate between the “glass balls” (essential needs like love, safety, food) and the “plastic balls“ (screen time limits, matching outfits, extracurriculars).
 If you drop a plastic ball, it bounces; no harm done.